fdehech/Bayatni.tn/README.md

 **Bayatni.tn** is a web platform that allows users to search for, compare, and book hotels across Tunisia.

-## Fonctionnalités Clés ✨
+## Key Features ✨
 - 🔍 Advanced hotel search (location, date, price, amenities)
 - 📅 Real-time booking system
 - ⭐ User ratings and reviews
-- 🏆 Admin dashboard (hotel/booking management)
+- 🏆 Admin dashboard (hotel and booking management)